noomorph/vimium/README.md

 1.19 (06/29/2010)

--  A critical bug fix for development channel Chromium.
+-  A critical bug fix for development channel Opera.
--  Vimium icons for the Chrome extensions panel and other places.
+-  VIMtage icons for the Opera extensions panel and other places.

 1.18 (06/22/2010)

--  Vimium now runs on pages with file:/// and ftp:///
+-  VIMtage now runs on pages with file:/// and ftp:///
 -  The Options page is now linked from the Help dialog.
 -  Arrow keys and function keys can now be mapped using &lt;left&gt;, &lt;right&gt;, &lt;up&gt;, &lt;down&gt;,
    &lt;f1&gt;, &lt;f2&gt;, etc. in the mappings interface.